 - Blown-in Insulation: Blown-in insulation consists of tiny particles of fiber, foam, or other insulating materials.
 They can fit in any space without disturbing existing structures, making them viable for enclosed wall cavities.

 - Spray Foam Insulation: Spray foam insulation is a good option for existing walls since it requires no significant changes to the structure.
-Installation of spray foam insulation requires special equipment and is best done by a professional.
+Installation requires special equipment and is best done by a professional.

 3. Interior Wall Insulation